-Visitors are encouraged to enjoy the great outdoors in the Vitebsk Region, where there are almost 50 designated tourist routes involving hiking, cycling, boating and plenty of chances for hunting and fishing.
-Hotels and health spas offer rest and relaxation and there is even a calendar of art and music festivals in the region.
+Visitors are encouraged to enjoy the great outdoors in the Vitebsk Region, where there are almost 50 designated tourist routes involving hiking, cycling, boating, hunting, and fishing.
+While hotels and health spas offer rest and relaxation, there are also art and music festivals throughout the region.

-Belarus is a destination that rewards those seeking an original travel experience, with genuinely welcoming people, pristine nature and traditional villages, all spiced up with interesting glimpses into a Soviet past that appears to live on in the country's isolated present.
+Belarus is a destination that rewards those seeking an original travel experience, with welcoming people, pristine nature, and traditional villages, all spiced up with interesting glimpses into a Soviet past that appears to live on in the country's isolated present.

 Become our Belarus Travel Expert